AxelSoler/AxelSoler/README.md

 ## More about me

-I am from Argentina, have a degree in electromechanical engineering, studying to be a Full-Stack developer and Front-end developer, learning to join the world.
-Also like sports and video games.
+I am from Argentina, have a degree in electromechanical engineering, am studying to be a Full-Stack developer and Front-end developer, learning to join the world.
+And also like sports and video games.

 Link to my [PORTFOLIO](https://axelsoler.github.io/Axel-Soler-Portfolio/)